corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 ./gradlew shadowJar
 ```

-This will create a `.jar` called `azure-keyvault-with-deps.jar` which can be referenced in the configuration.
+This will create a JAR called `azure-keyvault-with-deps.jar` which can be referenced in the configuration.

 #### Global Certificate Store